Nakairyou/1.21.1-Eaglercraft-Server/README.md

 # More Side Notes
 This server has a shop plugin already installed, along with some other plugins.
 Some are neccesary, like nlogin and via* but If you don't want it, you can remove things like skript and protocolib.
 Also, It can be used as a real minecraft server that people can connect to.
-This repository will not be updated.
+This repository will mostly not be updated, and I might add a resource pack later in the server.properties that might not work later.